-The Group leases land and buildings for its retail stores, warehouse, and office space.
-The leases of office space typically run for a period of 3 to 5 years, of retail stores for 2 to 10 years, and of warehouse for 1 to 3 years.
+The Group leases land and buildings for its retail stores and office space.
+The leases of office space typically run for a period of 3 to 5 years, of retail stores for 2 to 10 years.
 Some leases include an option to renew the lease for an additional period after the end of the contract term.